tanukiraccoon/thai-ipa-transcriber/README.md

 print(ipa.spell())       # Output: พรึก
 ```
 ## Limitation
+- The transcriber assumes a one-syllable input and may not handle multi-syllable transcriptions correctly.

-If the Thai tone is Tone 3 (falling tone / เสียงโท) and the original word uses a high-class letter, this script will use a low-class letter for spelling.
+- If the Thai tone is Tone 3 (falling tone / เสียงโท) and the original word uses a high-class letter, this script will use a low-class letter for spelling.
 Please keep this in mind when using the transcriber.